fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-chart-as-image.md

 ## Code

 Before you start with the code, we suggest going through the steps that the code accomplishes.

 1. Import and resolve the dependencies as per the system/programming language specific dependencies, and the FusionExport SDK client.

 2. Create a new instance of the `ExportConfig()` object, which will be used to extract the chart configuration by using the chart configuration file path you pass to its `set()` method.
 You can also pass on an object containing the serialized JSON string representation of the configuration to the `set()` method.

 3. Create a new instance of the `ExportManager()` object.
 To export the chart, pass the instance of `ExportConfig()` to `export()`, which is a method of the instance of `ExportManager()`.

-4. Use the instance of `ExportManager()` to perform pass success messages using the `on()` method, and save the exported chart in an appropriate file format using the `saveExportedFiles()` method.
+This will export the chart, and save the output file to the path you provide (by default, it is the directory from which the code is being executed).

+4. Optionally, you can print the names of the exported files on the console, and the error messages if anything goes wrong.

 > The above guidelines may vary slightly based on the programming language you are using, and the customizations you want on top of the defaults.

 > In most cases, the default output file name is `export--1.png`.
 If you execute the template code without any changes, you can find it in the same directory from where the code has been executed.

+> For detailed information on the vast number of possibilities, refer to (FusionExport SDK API Reference)[https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/sdk-api-reference/nodejs], and select the SDK of your choice from the left navigation panel.

 <div class="code-wrapper">
 <ul class="code-tabs extra-tabs">